Countable Baccarat Side Bets

 1Deeper penetration

-Most baccarat games provide deeper penetration compared to blackjack.
-The game is typically dealt out of a shoe containing eight full decks of cards.
-Some dealers insert the cut card half a deck from the shoe’s end.
-The shoe is cut so deeply at times that only a couple of cards remain unseen before the reshuffle.
+Most baccarat games offer deeper penetration than blackjack.
+The game is usually dealt from a shoe containing eight full decks of cards.
+Some dealers place the cut card half a deck from the end of the shoe.
+Sometimes the cut is so deep that only a few cards remain unseen before the reshuffle.

 2High limits on side wagers

-Many baccarat tables impose considerably higher limits on side wagers that greatly surpass those in blackjack.
-Finding tables where side wagers go way over a hundred dollars is not a rare occurrence in this high-roller card game.
-This peculiarity, combined with the large payouts on winning side bets, could potentially enable counters to rake in handsome profits when the opportunity arises.
+Many baccarat tables impose significantly higher limits on side wagers than those in blackjack.
+In this high-roller card game, it is not unusual to find tables where side bets exceed one hundred dollars.
+This peculiarity, combined with the large payouts for winning side bets, can allow counters to earn substantial profits when the opportunity arises.

 3Scorecards

-Baccarat players are permitted and even encouraged to use scorecards while at the table to record previous results, which might prove helpful in keeping track of the cards.
-This is not the case in blackjack where players can resort to using basic strategy cards only.
+Baccarat players are allowed, and even encouraged, to use scorecards at the table to record previous results, which can help them keep track of the cards.
+This is not the case in blackjack, where players may use only basic strategy cards.

 4Easily track the cards

-Unlike blackjack, baccarat games move at a very sluggish pace to the benefit of card counters, allowing them to easily track the cards even when using more complicated counting systems.
+Unlike blackjack, baccarat games proceed at a much slower pace, which benefits card counters by allowing them to track the cards easily, even when they use more complicated counting systems.

 5Key cards

-Last but not least, nearly all side wagers in baccarat revolve around specific ‘key’ cards and this makes them vulnerable to counting.
-Shrewd players can exploit these optional bets when the remaining shoe is rich in key cards like sevens, for example.
+Lastly, almost all side wagers in baccarat revolve around specific ‘key’ cards, which makes them vulnerable to counting.
+Shrewd players can exploit these bets when the remaining shoe is rich in key cards, such as sevens.

 Key Cards to Track When Counting Baccarat Side Bets

-Key Cards to TrackAs we wrote earlier, baccarat side bets can potentially provide great opportunities for the advantage player because they are based on certain key cards.
-You stand better chances of placing a winning side bet if the remaining shoe is rich in those key cards.
+Key Cards to TrackAs we mentioned earlier, baccarat side bets can provide great opportunities for the advantage player because they are based on certain key cards.
+You have better chances of placing a winning side bet if the remaining shoe is rich in those key cards.

-The key cards differ depending on the type of side bet you are looking to place.
+The key cards differ depending on the type of side bet you plan to place.
 Here are a couple of examples that come to mind.

 1

-Some side bets require a particular final total to win that does not depend on the number of dealt cards.
-When this is the case, the key cards that can help advantage players have the same denomination as the winning total.
-For instance, the sevens are the key cards to track when you are looking to place ‘Tie on 7’ side wagers.
+Some side bets require a specific final total to win, regardless of how many cards are dealt.
+In these cases, the key cards that help advantage players have the same denomination as the winning total.
+For instance, sevens are the key cards to track when you want to place a ‘Tie on 7’ side wager.

 2

-Other side bets pay for specific hand combinations that contain three cards.
-The key cards in such cases are usually those with denominations of 9 and 8.
-The same goes for any side bet that involves natural hands.
+Other side bets pay for specific three-card combinations.
+In these situations, the key cards are usually those with denominations of 9 and 8.
+The same principle applies to any side bet that involves natural hands.

 Countable Baccarat Side Bets

-While counting main baccarat bets like Player and Banker is not a profitable venture, many of the side wagers the game supports can potentially provide opportunities to generate decent profits through advantage play.
-Below, we explore several commonly available baccarat side bets and discuss the expected value of counting them.
+Although counting the primary baccarat bets, such as Player and Banker, is not profitable, many of the game’s side wagers can create opportunities for solid returns through advantage play.
+Below, we examine several common baccarat side bets and discuss the expected value of counting them.

 The Super 6 Side Bet